 Executive summary COVID-19 is significantly affecting insurance industry customer engagement KPIs, as BigTechs define the CX north star. - A high-impact black swan event, the pandemic is forcing insurers to assess customer engagement performance metrics. - BigTechs are earning even more customer trust by offering resilient processes, real-time crisis response, intuitive customer care, and digital experience (DX) with WOW-factor appeal.

 Industry players are upping their game, venturing into under-explored territories, and closely collaborating at scale. - As incumbents fast-track their digitalization efforts, they are seeking support from InsurTechs, which translates into sudden demand and the need to scale up. - BigTechs and other non-traditional players are making their presence felt in the insurance industry.
 More than 60% of the insurers and InsurTechs we interviewed said they are interested in working with BigTech firms. - Boundaries between incumbent insurers, InsurTechs, BigTechs, and tech partners are blurring as industry players explore new territories.

 At last, insurance ecosystem participants are working hand in hand to improve the capabilities necessary to meet rapidly evolving customer expectations. - Inventive Insurer competencies will help the industry become more effective across high-impact focus areas such as crisis-proofing processes and enhancing DX. - Strategic capability development begins through a lens in which time, money, autonomy, and differentiation trade-offs are weighed. - For insurers to remain relevant and to establish frontrunner impact, new competencies are essential as innovative digital products and data-driven hyper-personalization take center stage.

 Within the ever-changing insurance marketplace of the future, successful participants will be those with an innovative mindset (and scalable platform) - able to react nimbly by keeping ahead of trends and preparing for the unexpected.

-Evolution never stops Change is the only constant in life, and as the world multi-dimensionally evolves, so, too, does the insurance industry.
+Evolution never stops

+Change is the only constant in life, and as the world multi-dimensionally evolves, so, too, does the insurance industry.
 Over the years, the risk landscape has been evolving, business dynamics have been fluctuating, and customer preferences have been in flux, as we discussed in detail in our latest editions of the World Insurance Report and World InsurTech Report.

 Figure 1.
-The evolving business landscape Source: Capgemini Financial Services Analysis, 2020.
+The evolving business landscape

+Source: Capgemini Financial Services Analysis, 2020.

 Early signs of a hit in customer retention and acquisition are being evidenced as we witness widespread job losses, wage cuts, and business failures.
 This will be exacerbated if the COVID-19 pandemic situation is protracted.
-Today's 'new normal' will likely be tomorrow's ''business-as-usual.'" - Vighnesh Shahane, Managing Director & CEO, IDBI Federal Life Insurance Co.
-Ltd. Macro trends have been driving change in the insurance risk landscape.1 And along with coping with new and emerging risks, the industry began to shift, in recent years, to include new business models and disruptive newcomers, which we covered widely in the 2019 World InsurTech Report.2 In the World Insurance Report 2020, Capgemini revealed the growing digital adoption across generations and changes in customer preferences.3 Just as new dynamics were heralding a call to industry action, COVID-19 brought in a rude and abrupt interruption and accelerated the evolution of business dynamics.
-1 Capgemini | Efma, "World Insurance Report 2019," May 14, 2019.
+Today's 'new normal' will likely be tomorrow's 'business-as-usual.'"

+- Vighnesh Shahane,

+Managing Director & CEO,

+IDBI Federal Life Insurance Co.
+Ltd.